archcoding-books/papers/storage/haystack/haystack.md

 In the next subsection we discuss how this distinction has subtle consequences for the Cache and Store.

-The Directory is a relatively straight-forward compo- nent that stores its information in a replicated database accessed via a PHP interface that leverages memcache to reduce latency.
+The Directory is a relatively straight-forward component that stores its information in a replicated database accessed via a PHP interface that leverages memcache to reduce latency.
 In the event that we lose the data on a Store machine we remove the corresponding entry in